Hildebrand Law, P.C. mobile logo

 Mother’s substantive right to a 10% interest rate on Father’s past-due support obligations was created by A.R.S. § 25-510(E).
 The family court’s order for a lower interest rate was, therefore, a manifestly erroneous decision and results in an unjust result because it deprives Mother of the full amount of long overdue support owed her by Father.

 In such a situation, the “law of the case” cannot stand.
-The court did not abuse its discretion when it admitted its error, denied Father’s requests for equitable credits corresponding to a 3.25% interest rate and declined to revise the FCCC’s calculation of support arrearages.
+The court of appeals found the trial court did not abuse its discretion when it admitted its error, denied Father’s requests for equitable credits corresponding to a 3.25% interest rate and declined to revise the FCCC’s calculation of support arrearages.

 Father also argues the FCCC’s calculations of past-due support and interest, as reflected in the August 2014 case status report, violated the priority by which support payments are to be allocated under A.R.S. § 25-510(A).
-We defer to the family court’s findings of fact and accept the arrearage calculations and disbursements of support and maintenance monies unless clearly erroneous.
+The court of appeals deferred to the family court’s findings of fact and accept the arrearage calculations and disbursements of support and maintenance monies unless clearly erroneous.
 See Alley v.
 Stevens, 209 Ariz.
 426, 428, (App.
 2004) (citing Burnette v.
 Bender, 184 Ariz.
 301, 304 (App.
 1995), superseded by statute on other grounds as recognized in Myrick v.
 Maloney, 23 Ariz.
 491, 494 (App.
 2014)).

 Arizona Divorce: Law of the Case Doctrine.

-We, therefore, note the irony in Father’s invocation of a doctrine designed to promote judicial efficiency, given the family court’s multiple chidings of Father for his “litigious approach to parenting” and “continued abusive filings made in violation of the court’s orders to refrain from such activities.”
+The court of appeals, therefore, pointed out the irony in Father’s invocation of a doctrine designed to promote judicial efficiency, given the family court’s multiple chidings of Father for his “litigious approach to parenting” and “continued abusive filings made in violation of the court’s orders to refrain from such activities.”

 Child support and spousal maintenance monies are to be distributed “by the support payment clearinghouse” in a particular order.
 A.R.S. § 25-510(A).
 “Past due [child] support reduced to judgment” and associated interest has higher priority than “[p]ast due spousal maintenance reduced to judgment” and associated interest, and past-due support obligations reduced to judgment have higher priority than those “not reduced to judgment.”
 See A.R.S. § 25-510(A)(4)-(7).